 There is no better visual depiction of urban development than seeing an old parking lot replaced by an edgy tower apartment building.
-If just a few short years ago it was a sensation to see the incessant rise of high-end rental buildings in our cities, by now they are beyond pervasive.
+If just a few short years ago it was a sensation to see the incessant rise of high-end apartment buildings in our cities, by now they are beyond pervasive.
 As recent as 2015, three-quarters of the new apartment construction completed that year were high-end.
 In 2017, the construction of luxury rental properties had risen to 79% of all apartment construction in the U.S.

 Encumbered by high construction costs and encouraged by a surge in demand for rentals, developers have bet big on luxury apartments.
-Back in 2012, high-end properties represented about half of all new completed construction, but now these projects occupy the lion’s share of the multifamily industry.
+Back in 2012, luxury rental properties represented about half of all new completed construction, but now these projects occupy the lion’s share of the multifamily industry.
 Of the 1,600 large-scale apartment buildings completed in 2017 in the U.S., 1,270 (or 79%) classify as high-end properties, according to property data and quality ratings by Yardi Matrix.

 Aiming even higher, 2018 is shaping up to be another year for apartments at the top end of the market.
 Nationally, about 87% of all large-scale apartment buildings completed in the first half of 2018 are high-end.